How Avalanche Subnets Tackle the Scalability Problem?

 Do we still have issues with blockchain scalability?

 The rapid advancements will enable the growth of a broader ecosystem and help replace legacy systems that are bygone quickly.
-Shortly, we can even experience a blockchain handling billions of transactions with more than 1000s of subnets working seamlessly.
+Shortly, we can even experience a blockchain handling billions of transactions with more than 1000s of L1s working seamlessly.

 About Zeeve